 How often should I share content?
 There’s no general rule around frequency, but Putnam’s research has shown that those who differentiate themselves by posting regularly are seeing the greatest ROI from their LinkedIn participation.
 We suggest developing a routine, and posting or sharing an interesting article about three times a week.

 Should I pay for a LinkedIn premium membership?
 There are many reasons to pay for premium access.
 One that we’ve noticed revolves around searches: If you conduct lots of searches, you may find that LinkedIn will throttle your activity for a 30-day period.
 Premium members get unlimited search ability, plus several other access features.
-Read our blog post on LinkedIn Premium, or check out their most feature-rich membership level for sales professionals, LinkedIn Sales Navigator.
+Check out their most feature-rich membership level for sales professionals, LinkedIn Sales Navigator.

 How can I improve the Google search rank for my profile?
 First, follow these five steps to optimize your profile.
 Then, take the time to incorporate keywords into your Profile and Summary.
 Brainstorm a few words that describe your practice and what differentiates you from your competition, then work them into your Profile and Summary.
 Keep checking your rank — Google is a moving target!